michelf/sim-daltonism/ReadMe.md

 [Color Laboratory]: http://colorlab.wickline.org/colorblind/colorlab/
 [RosyWriter]: https://developer.apple.com/library/ios/samplecode/RosyWriter/Introduction/Intro.html

 This application shares a lot with my other app Red Stripe.
-I welcome contributions.
 Note that contribution accepted in Sim Daltonism will often land into Red Stripe too, which is closed source.